 How to Disable Moisture Detected Error

-If the moisture detected error won’t go away even after cleaning and wiping the USB port, and you are still unable to charge your Samsung device, try the following things.
+If the moisture-detected warning message won’t go away even after cleaning and wiping the USB port, and you are still unable to charge your Samsung device, try the following things.

 - Use a Wireless charger: Get a wireless charger so that your Samsung device does not run out of battery until the moisture has been detected issue persists.

 - Turn off the device: Power off your Samsung phone and plug in the charging pin.
 Your device will start charging.

 - Force stop Android System: Open device Settings and type ‘Android System‘ in the search box.
 Tap on Android System to open the app info page and then tap on the Force stop option.
 Now, try charging the device.

 - Disable Fast Charging: Disabling fast charging can make the moisture-detected warning on your Samsung Galaxy device go away.
 The steps to reach the setting differs depending on the software version.

 - Go to Settings> Device maintenance > Battery > 3-Dot icon > Advanced settings > Fast charging and turn it off.